NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/parsing.md

 to allow for easier editing.
 The next few sections describe changes you can make to this YAML file.
 Do not edit the default JSON file.

-A list of `PowerSystmTableData` accepted columns for each CSV is available [here](./generated_tabledata_config_table.md).
+A list of `PowerSystemTableData` accepted columns for each CSV is available [here](./generated_tabledata_config_table.md).

 ### Column names

 PowerSystems provides a mapping capability that allows you to keep your own